biurad/php-di/README.md

     return new $container['session_storage_class']($container['cookie_name']);
 };

-// By default container is passed unto second parameter, but can be ommitted.
+// By default container is passed unto second parameter, but can be omitted.
 $container->extend('session_storage', function ($storage) {
     $storage->...();